-19. Unconditional Purchase Obligations
+18. Unconditional Purchase Obligations

 The Company has entered into various unconditional purchase obligations which primarily include software licenses and long term purchase contracts for network, communication and office maintenance services.
-The Company expended \$2.9 million, \$3.4 million, and \$4.5 million related to unconditional purchase obligations that existed as of the beginning of each year for the years ended December 31, 2010, 2009 and 2008, respectively.
-Future expenditures under these obligations in effect at December 31, 2010 are \$5.0 million in 2011, \$2.5 million in 2012, \$2.1 million in 2013 and \$547,000 each in 2014 and 2015.
+The Company expended \$5.0 million, \$2.9 million, and \$3.4 million related to unconditional purchase obligations that existed as of the beginning of each year for the years ended December 31, 2011, 2010 and 2009, respectively.
+Future expenditures under these obligations in effect at December 31, 2011 are \$4.0 million in 2012, \$1.6 million in 2013 and \$176,000 in 2014.

-20. Contingencies and Commitments
+19. Contingencies and Commitments

 The Company is subject to various investigations, claims and legal proceedings that arise in the ordinary course of business, including alleged infringement of intellectual property rights, commercial disputes, labor and employment matters, tax audits and other matters.
 In the opinion of the Company, the resolution of pending matters is not expected to have a material, adverse effect on the Company's consolidated results of operations, cash flows or financial position.
-However, each of these matters is subject to various uncertainties and it is possible that an unfavorable resolution of one or more of these proceedings could in the future materially affect the Company's results of operations, cash flows or financial position.
+However, each of these matters is subject to various uncertainties and it is possible that an unfavorable resolution of one or more of these proceedings could materially affect the Company's results of operations, cash flows or financial position.

 The Company sells software licenses and services to its customers under proprietary software license agreements.
 Each license agreement contains the relevant terms of the contractual arrangement with the customer, and generally includes certain provisions for indemnifying the customer against losses, expenses and liabilities from damages that are incurred by or awarded against the customer in the event the Company's software or services are found to infringe upon a patent, copyright, or other proprietary right of a third party.
-To date, the Company has not had to reimburse any of its customers for any losses related to these indemnification provisions and no material claims asserted under these indemnification provisions are outstanding as of December 31, 2010.
+To date, the Company has not had to reimburse any of its customers for any losses related to these indemnification provisions are outstanding as of December 31, 2011.
 For several reasons, including the lack of prior material indemnification claims, the Company cannot determine the maximum amount of potential future payments, if any, related to such indemnification provisions.

-21. Restructuring Charges: Workforce Reduction Activities
+20. Restructuring Charges: Workforce Reduction Activities